ShriAshokan8/MSCCWEBSITE/SECURITY.md

 # Security Policy

-## Supported Versions
 The MSC Competition website is continuously updated.
-Below is the support status for different versions:

 ## Reporting a Vulnerability
 If you identify a security vulnerability, please report it responsibly: